 Ancient fakes and imitations

-I. General aspects
+I. General introduction

 Contents of this page:

 Counterfeiting is as old as coinage itself.
 There is an almost continuous series from the hardly detectable forgeries to the very crude "barbarous" imitations, from the full-weight and "good silver" pieces to the undersized and copper fakes.
 There are also many fourrees (silver plated pieces with a bronze core).
-One can hypothesize that some of these pieces came from the legal mints but the majority of the counterfeit coins must have been produced in various places, theoretically everywhere where these coins were respected.
+One can hypothesize that some of these pieces came from the legal mints but the majority of the counterfeit coins must have been produced in various places, theoretically everywhere where these coins were accepted.
 All kinds of unofficial issues of the Apolloniate and Dyrrhachian coins will be dealt with in this page.

 The exact terminology and legal aspects of counterfeiting can be studied from other web sites but some terms are described here as I use them.